 ‘It walks among us’

-The Dustwalker is a 2019 Australian science fiction horror feature film about an insidious bug that infects the residents of a small isolated town.
+The Dustwalker is a 2019 Australian science fiction horror film about an insidious bug that infects the residents of a small isolated town.

 An alien spacecraft crash-lands in an isolated town in the middle of the harsh desert.
 It’s protected content is damaged, releasing an insidious parasite that attacks the brain of all creatures including humans, making them disorientated, unnaturally strong, and violent if that’s where the subconscious takes them.